 Boat, local bus, plane, private vehicle, hiking.

 All local flights are included in the cost of your tour unless otherwise noted.
 It is important that we have your passport information at the time of booking in order to process these tickets.
 Internal flight tickets are issued locally and will be given to you prior to the flight departure.

 Please Note: Aerolineas Argentinas allows 1 piece of luggage that weighs up to 15kg on internal flights.
-For every extra kilo the airline will charge $10 per kg at the time of check-in.
+If luggage is overweight, the airline charges 650 ARS at check-in (approx. 35 USD).

 Hotels (10 nts), camping (3 nts).

 Officially the airport is called Ministro Pistarini International Airport, but it is commonly referred to as Ezeiza.
 It is situated 35 km (22 miles) from the city, about 40 minutes in a taxi.
 A taxi to the centre cost approximately $45 USD and can be arranged from the official counter inside the Arrivals area.

 If you are arriving from abroad and have paid in advance for an arrival transfer, a G Adventures representative will meet you at the airport.
 If no one is there, take a public taxi to the hotel and we will reimburse you.
 If you have not paid for an arrival transfer, the best way to get into town is by public taxi or by buses (info below).
 If your taxi driver does not speak English and you do not speak Spanish, simply show driver the hotel address to simplify communications.

 There is also a bus company that can take you to the hotel of your choice in the centre of Buenos Aires.
 Manuel Tienda Leon is the most well known, and costs about $13 USD (80 ARS).
 Their counter is at the customs exit.

 There are exchange facilities in the Banco de la Nacion at the airport with 1.5% commission, ATM Visa and Mastercard facilities available.
 There are many official places to exchange money in centre of the city.